jason0611/FS22_HeadlandManagement/README.md

 ToDos:
 - Raising even with full harvesters, such as the Grimme potato harvester.
 This requires a different control routine.
-- Support of Enhanced Vehicle Mod

 Ideas for subsequent versions (without guarantee):
 - Separate lifting of front and rear devices, e.g. each when reaching the headland, or similar
+- Support of Enhanced Vehicle Mod
+- Turn per VCA: Right/Left change as an option
+- Turn per VCA: Right/Left change per hotkey
+- Headland Management configured into mission vehicles

 ===